scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 developer tools.

-`range` refers to a [Range](#range) in the original code of the underlying document, and its value is determined as follows:
+`range` refers to a [Range](#range) in the original code of the enclosing document, and its value is determined as follows:

 * If the synthetic replaces a code snippet (e.g. if it represents an implicit conversion applied to an expression), then its range must be equal